AnnaVerbe/Flies-tune-the-activity-of-their-multifunctional-gyroscope/README.md

 ## Fig. 1 to 4:
 In File 'Fig1to4' run the python script 'Script_Fig1to4.py'
 ```
-Data files are located in the file 'Fig1to4' in pickle format (in a compressed file).
+Data files are located in the file 'Fig1to4' in pickle format.
 ```

 ## Fig. 5: